Probabilistic Kernel Function for Fast Angle Testing: Implementation and Complexity Analysis

 Now, we are ready to explain Alg.~\ref{alg:antipodal-configuraion} and Alg.~\ref{alg:configuraion-on-sphere} as follows.

-(1) \textbf{(Utilization of antipodal pairs and cross-polytopes)} We use the antipodal pair or the cross-polytope as our building block for the following three reasons.
-(1) Since all the projection vectors are antipodal pairs, the evaluation time of projection vectors can be halved.
-(2) Both of two structures can ensure that the assumption $A_S(\bm{v}) > 0$ holds, such that the condition in Lemma~\ref{lemma_threshold} is always satisfied.
-(3) The result in~\cite{antipodal-result} shows that, for $m = 2d$, under mild conditions, the $2d$ vertices of a cross-polytope can be proven to have the smallest covering radius, that is, the smallest reference angle in the worst case.
-Although the results in the case $m > 2d$ are unknown, we can rotate the fixed cross-polytope in random directions to generate multiple cross-polytopes until we obtain $m$ vectors, which explains the steps from 6 to 10 in Alg.~\ref{alg:configuraion-on-sphere}.
+(1) \textbf{(Utilization of antipodal pairs and cross-polytopes)} We use the antipodal pair or the cross-polytope as our building block for the following three reasons. (i) Since all the projection vectors are antipodal pairs, the evaluation time of projection vectors can be halved. (ii) Both two structures can ensure that the assumption $A_S(\bm{v}) > 0$ holds, such that the condition in Lemma~\ref{lemma_threshold} is always satisfied. (iii) The result in~\citet{antipodal-result} shows that, for $m = 2d$, under mild conditions, the $2d$ vertices of a cross-polytope can be proven to have the smallest covering radius, that is, the smallest reference angle in the worst case.
+Although the results in the case $m > 2d$ are unknown, we can rotate the fixed cross-polytope in random directions to generate multiple cross-polytopes until we obtain $m$ vectors, which explains the steps from 3 to 7 in Alg.~\ref{alg:configuraion-on-sphere}.

 (2) \textbf{(Selection from random configurations)} We can generate such $m$ points in the above way many times, which forms multiple $S$'s.
-By Lemma~\ref{lemma:aympototic-result}, we can use $\tilde{J}(S,N)$ to approximately evaluate the performance of $J(S)$, and thus, among the generated $S$'s, we select the configuration $S_{\text{pol}}$ corresponding to the maximal $\tilde{J}(S,n)$.
-This explains steps 5 and 11 in Alg.~\ref{alg:configuraion-on-sphere}.
+By the discussion above, we can use $\tilde{J}(S,N)$ to approximately evaluate the performance of $J(S)$, and thus, among the generated $S$'s, we select the configuration $S_{\text{pol}}$ corresponding to the maximal $\tilde{J}(S,N)$.
+This explains steps 2 and 8 in Alg.~\ref{alg:configuraion-on-sphere}.

-(3) \textbf{(Accuracy boosting via multiple levels)} Clearly, increasing $m$ can lead to a smaller reference angle.
-The analysis in~\cite{peos} shows that, for certain angle-thresholding problems requiring high accuracy, an exponential increase in $m$, rather than a linear one, can be effective.
-Therefore, similar to~\cite{peos}, we use a product-quantization-like technique~\cite{PQ} to partition the original space into $L$ subspaces (levels), which is adopted in both algorithms.
-By concatenating equal-length sub-vectors from these $L$ subspaces, we can virtually generate $m^{L}$ normalized projected vectors.
-As will be shown in Lemma~\ref{lemma:estimation-of-reference-angle}, the introduction of $L$ can significantly decrease the reference angle.
+(3) \textbf{(Accuracy boosting via multiple levels)} Increasing $m$ can lead to a smaller reference angle.
+The analysis in~\citet{peos} shows that, for certain angle-thresholding problems requiring high accuracy, an exponential increase in $m$, rather than a linear one, can be effective.
+Therefore, similar to~\citet{peos}, we use a product-quantization-like technique~\citep{PQ} to partition the original space into $L$ subspaces (levels), which is adopted in Algs.~\ref{alg:antipodal-configuraion} and~\ref{alg:configuraion-on-sphere}.
+By concatenating equal-length sub-vectors from these $L$ subspaces, we can virtually generate $m^L$ normalized projected vectors.
+As will be shown in Lemma~\ref{lemma:estimation-of-reference-angle}, the introduction of $L$ can significantly decrease the reference angle, and $L$ can also control the trade-off between query accuracy and efficiency.